 Both of their parents divorced when they were young

 Both Princess Diana and Meghan Markle went through their parents separating when they were young.
 With Diana, her father, John Spencer, and her mother, Frances Spencer, divorced in 1969, when Diana was seven.

-Meanwhile, Markle’s parents, Thomas Markle and Doria Ragland, divorced when she was two years old, she told Vanity Fair.
+Meanwhile, Markle’s parents, Thomas Markle and Doria Radlan, divorced when she was two years old, she told Vanity Fair.

 They both got engaged the year after they started dating the prince